aatxe/irc/README.md

 ## Getting Started

-To start using the irc crate with cargo, you can simply add `irc = "0.13"` to your dependencies in your Cargo.toml file.
+To start using the irc crate with cargo, you can add `irc = "0.13"` to your dependencies in your Cargo.toml file.
 The high-level API can be found in [`irc::client::prelude`][irc-prelude].
 You'll find a number of examples to help you get started in `examples/`, throughout the documentation, and below.